 The Big Picture

 House cleaning rates vary from state to state in the US.
-After looking at different prices, we see that the national average of house cleaning rates per hour is $25 to $90.
+After looking at different cleaning services prices, we see that the national average of house cleaning rates per hour is $25 to $90.
 Of course, this is just an average, and some businesses charge more per hour based on location.

 This information is helpful because you can see what others who are in the same business as you are making.
 We have taken a look at the big picture and broken it down to help you figure out how to charge for your house cleaning services.